The Man and the Moment: Music

-The film features a theme song entitled "Just A Lucky Moment" which was written by Ray Perkins.
+The film features a theme song entitled Just a Lucky Moment which was written by Ray Perkins.
 The song is played frequently as background music by the Vitaphone orchestra throughout the film and is sung off screen by an unnamed tenor.
 This song was also featured on the film's trailer.

 Preservation

-A restored and complete version of the film was screened July 4, 2015 at the Il cinema ritrovato festival in Bologna, Italy.
-The film was released on DVD by Warner Home Video in 2016.
+The film was considered lost for decades until an complete print of the International Sound Version was discovered in an Italian archive and an restored version was screened July 4, 2015 at the Il cinema ritrovato festival in Bologna, Italy.

+The sound of the domestic part-talkie version was synchronized to the surviving print of the international sound version.
+Because of this, many scenes feature intertitles shown immediately after the spoken dialogue conveying the same words.
+The talking sequences on the international sound version were muted with music and intertitles were inserted to convey the dialogue replaced in the appropriate foreign language.
+Therefore, intertitles were left in the talking sequences during the restoration to maintain synchronization with the Vitaphone soundtrack.
+It was given an DVD-R release by Warner Archive Collection in 2016.

 The film was not included to the Associated Artists Productions' packages, as Warner Bros. is currently holding the distribution rights.